Policies Governing Majors and Concentrations

 The following rules pertain to all majors; exceptions to any of these rules are noted by individual departments on their official websites:

-- No course with a grade of D will be credited toward the major.
+- No course with a grade of D will count toward the major.

 - No courses with the mark of P (Pass) will count toward the major.